zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_04_en-US_GAUGE_UNIFICATION.md

 2. Non-perturbative vacuum polarization
 3. Coupling between gauge fields and spacetime microstructure

-This is NOT adding new particles — it is recognizing that the vacuum itself has structure that affects gauge field propagation at high energies.
+This is NOT adding new particles, it is recognizing that the vacuum itself has structure that affects gauge field propagation at high energies.

 ---